MicrosoftDocs/dynamics-365-project-operations/articles/project-management/import_from_mpp.md

 1. Select **Choose File**, browse to the .mpp file that you want to import, and then select **Open**.
 1. Select **Import** to start the import process.
-1. After the project has been successfully created, review the validation summary.
-The summary will indicate whether any items in the file have been excluded from the import.
-For example, the following screenshot shows an example where 9 resources were removed from the importation.
+1. After the project is successfully created, review the validation summary.
+The summary indicates whether any items in the file excluded from the import.
+For example, the following screenshot shows an example where nine resources were removed from the importation.

     ![File import and validation dialog box.](media/importsummary.png)